 Because a faulty memory or a diminished recollection is a complete defense.

-If Stone recalls events differently than Robert Muller interprets them, it's not a crime.
+If Stone recalls events differently than Robert Mueller interprets them, it's not a crime.

-If if people like Michael Flynn and George Papadopoulos, who were charged with these process crimes of making a false statement, had actually had their day in court, there is no way on God's green earth that Robert Mueller would have won.
+If people like Michael Flynn and George Papadopoulos, who were charged with these process crimes and making a false statement, had actually had their day in court, there is no way on God's Green Earth that Robert Mueller would have won.

 Flynn, especially.